 If you need to reset your Passport York password, please click here.

 All current and former York University students can print their completed T2202A and T4A tax forms from our Tax Form Module (TFM).
 A brief description of each of these forms is given below.

 This government-approved form shows how much tuition you paid for the prior calendar year and your Education Credits for the period.
-T2202A forms are not be mailed to you.
+T2202A forms are not to be mailed to you.

 All students who need tax forms for the years 1998 onward can access these forms online using the TFM.

 For an explanation of how T2202A tax forms are calculated, click on the appropriate link below.